 Kambo Practitioners.
 With the growing popularity of Kambo there are now many choices of Kambo practitioner available to you, but are all Kambo practitioners create equal?
 Please consider the following guidelines when selecting a practitioner.
 These points are designed to encourage a safe, effective and beautiful experience with Kambo.

 • Is the prospective Kambo Practitioner well trained?
 Practitioners in the Amazon are often trained from an early age and have a deep respect for Kambo, if you have access to such a person, you’ll be in good hands.
 Elsewhere many of us don’t have the luxury of traveling to South America and so its best to look for a practitioner who has received good local training.
-One such organization is the The International Association of Kambo Practitioners (IAKP.org) an organization dedicated to the safety and ethics of giving Kambo.
+Two such organizations are the KAKP (Katukina Approved Kambo Providers) and the IAKP (International Association of Kambo Practitioners).
+Both organizations are dedicated to the safety and ethics of giving Kambo.

 • Consult those that went before you !
 Consider asking the practitioner to provide testimonials.
 Contact those that went before you to see how they liked their experience.
 Ask lots of questions.

 • Ask them how long they have been giving Kambo !
 Find your comfort level, are you more likely to relax and trust the process with an experienced practitioner?

 • Ask them to share with you their story and why they have chosen to work with Kambo.
 Listen carefully to their story, are they working from a place of sincerity?
 Are they in alignment with your own values ?

 • Do they require the drinking of water before the Kambo?
 Some practitioners are offering Kambo without the requirement of first drinking 1.5L of water.
 Please consider that few tribal people use Kambo without first drinking either 1.5L or water or a fermented manioc drink.
 The liquids consumed before Kambo balance the fire of the medicine .
 Not drinking it before Kambo is taking an unnecessary risk.